-It should be noted that, in addition to selection by CARB for the development of community monitoring and a community emissions reduction program, neighborhoods in the AB 617 selected community were also selected by California's Strategic Growth Council for significant investment.
+It should be noted that, in addition to selection by CARB for the development of community monitoring and a Community Emissions Reduction Program, neighborhoods in the AB 617 selected community were also selected by California's Strategic Growth Council for significant investment.
 In November 2017, the City of Stockton was awarded a \$170,000 Transformative Climate Communities (TCC) Planning Grant by the Strategic Growth Council to support planning activities in the Downtown and South Stockton region.
-To mobilize this grant Mayor Tubbs' Office, community partners, and the neighborhood residents created the organization Rise Stockton to carry out this work.
+To mobilize this grant, the City of Stockton, community partners, and the neighborhood residents created the organization Rise Stockton to carry out this work.
 The Rise Stockton organization worked for nearly a year to develop a The Sustainable Neighborhood Plan https://drive.google.com/file/d/1E-HjKq5m9KHurEMch3tamySu2Xcnjt7L/view to translate community concerns and recommendations into shovel-ready projects.